 - Hours & Tickets: The museum is open every day from 10:00 am to 6:00 pm (late hours until 8:30 pm on Mondays during exhibitions).
-You can see current ticket prices at this page.

 7. Maison Européenne de la Photographie (European House of Photography)

-When it comes to contemporary art, photography is probably my favorite medium.
+When it comes to contemporary art, photography is probably my preferred medium.
 From Diane Arbus to Richard Avedon and Claude Cahun, many of the modern and contemporary artists I find to be the most compelling yield a camera to produce their haunting work.
 The Maison Europeenne de la Photographie, nestled in a corner street of the Marais district, is a place I return to time and again to bask in the work of iconic and little-known lenses.
 Past exhibits have included retrospectives on Henry Callahan, Herb Ritts, Robert Delpire, and Eugenia Grandchamp des Raux.

 - Address: 5-7 Rue de Fourcy, 4th arrondissement (Metro: St. Paul)